OUR GUIDE TO BIRTHSTONES

 January

 Garnet is a deep red stone associated with romance and passion.
-Along with being a favoured gemstone, garnet has multiple industrial uses due to its availability and versatility as a mineral.
 It makes a perfect gift for anyone born in January, or a second or sixth wedding anniversary.
-It is the traditional stone for these occasions.

-Garnet is a collective term for a group of stones with similar chemical and physical properties.
-The main types of garnet include almandine, andradite, grossularite, pyrope, spessartine, and uvarovite.
+Garnet is a collective term for a group of stones with similar chemical and physical properties, such as almandine (reddish brown), pyrope (blood red), and rhodolite (purplish red).

 Amethyst